 Each student uses Wolverine Access, a web-based information system, to register for courses for each term.
 Students will receive detailed information about registering for courses via their University email account in advance of the registration period.
 A late registration fee will be assessed to students who register after the end of the scheduled registration period for any term or program.

 All current students are assigned faculty advisors and also have access to full-time staff who serve as academic advisors.
 Throughout their period of enrollment, students are encouraged to consult with their own advisor and other members of the faculty regarding academic and career goals.
 Although faculty and administrators may assist a student in arranging an academic program, the student is ultimately responsible for meeting all program and degree requirements.
-Details regarding academic advisor assignments and availability can be accessed here.
+View details regarding academic advisor assignments and availability.

 Withdrawal From the Program

 A student who wished to terminate his or her enrollment during the term is required to officially withdraw.
 The student is responsible for initiating the withdrawal and can do so by contacting the College Registrar.
 Any refund of fees is handled in accordance with University regulations through Student Financial Services.

 An academic file is maintained by the college for each student.
 The file contains admission materials, academic records and transcripts, correspondence, etc. The college endorses the university’s Policy on Student Records, which meets the standards set forth in the Family Educational Rights and Privacy Act of 1974.
 Each student has the right to examine all materials in his or her file, except as prohibited by the above policies.